 MSc in Translational Health Sciences

 Chrysanthi is leading the Technological Innovation and Digital Health module.

 Find out more about the MSc in Translational Health Sciences

 BSc (Hons), MSc, DPhil (Oxon), FHEA

 Dr Chrysanthi Papoutsi is a senior researcher at the Nuffield Department of Primary Care Health Sciences.
 Her research interests lie in the interdisciplinary study of digital health and innovation; in the complex reconfiguration of health services to support groups such as older people and young adults; and in the use of technology and artificial intelligence to manage patient safety.
-Chrysanthi has experience in using qualitative and ethnographic methods in diverse healthcare settings, such as care homes, acute care units and outpatient clinics.
+She has been using qualitative and ethnographic methods in research across health and care settings, such as care homes, acute care units, outpatient clinics and GP surgeries.

 Prior to joining the Nuffield Department of Primary Care Health Sciences, she held research and teaching positions at Imperial College London, the Oxford Internet Institute and the London School of Hygiene and Tropical Medicine.
 Chrysanthi holds a BSc in Management Science and Technology from the Athens University of Economics and Business in Greece and a MSc in the Analysis, Design and Management of Information Systems from the London School of Economics and Political Science.
 She completed her doctoral studies in Information, Communication and the Social Sciences at the Oxford Internet Institute, University of Oxford.